StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 on StarlingX using Helm.
 If you missed our first demonstration, I suggest you take a look at the [blog post](https://www.starlingx.io/blog/starlingx-deploying-your-app-1/).

-In this article, I will continue our deployment demonstrations, this time with focus on [FluxCD](https://fluxcd.io/), which is a continuous delivery tool that is used to keep kubernetes clusters in sync with configuration sources.
+In this article, I will continue demonstrating application deployment options, this time with focus on [FluxCD](https://fluxcd.io/), which is a continuous delivery tool that is used to keep kubernetes clusters in sync with configuration sources.